Zizi Li, Ph.D.

 "Crises of Vectorial Ecosystem" started off as a 2021-2022 University of California working group co-organized by Zizi Li and Suryansu Guha, supported in part by the University of California Office of the President MRPI funding M21PR3286.

-The group seeks to address questions of labor, capital, environmental, and media crises at the intersections of digital networks, supply chain capitalism, and state-corporate extractivism.
-We emerge in the time of pandemic capitalism with the hope to engage with varying scholarly and activist models of inquiry to better understand and reimagine the ongoing crises as they intersect with our (im)material relationships with vectorial ecosystems.
+We emerge in the time of pandemic capitalism with the hope to better understand and reimagine the ongoing crises as they intersect with our (im)material relationships with vectorial ecosystems.

 The collective is highly interdisciplinary, with members from fields including cinema and media studies, science and technology studies, anthropology, geography, communication, culture studies, global studies, and area studies.
 Some common keywords of interest include: "capitalism," "extraction," "supply chain," "vector," "risk," "vulnerability," "infrastructure," "zone," "proxy," "resources," "energy," "repair," "care," "operation," "media," "community," "alternatives," "mediation," "geopolitics," and "power."